 I remember the day several years ago when our yearly rendezvous took an important philosophic turn.
 Our before-game discussion started as all fun and laughs as usual.
 Steve brought a stunning model this trip.
 Carl always brought his wife Dee.
 Bobby quit bringing his wife because she seldom spoke and never understood our humor.
 This is the first time the guys met my Thai girlfriend Bee who just arrived on a fiance visa.

 Steve would often tell off-color stories and jokes.
 Carl's humor was cynical, but funny.
 Bobby the preacher would tell clean jokes and anecdotes.
 We liked Bobby because of his warmth and charisma.
-Being a man of God, that encouraged our moral sensibilities.
+Being a ‘man of God,’ he encouraged our moral sensibilities.
 I think my subtle humor produced longer laughs because there was more thought involved.

-I noticed the guys taking a growing interest in how thoroughly my girlfriend Bee, when she occasionally understood our conversations, would laugh.
-She naturally radiates joy, and when she would laugh, she would close her eyes, wrap her arms around herself and writhe around in her chair as if in ecstasy.
-This was fascinating to the guys.
-There are many reasons I am attracted to this Thai girl - - her complete, ecstatic laugh was one of them.
+I noticed the guys taking a growing interest in how thoroughly my girlfriend Bee would laugh.
+When she understood our humor, she closed her eyes, wraped her arms around herself and writhed around in her chair as if in ecstasy.
+This fascinated the guys.
 Bee's displays were so infectious that we would all laugh again in empathy.
-Carl's wife Dee would observe such overt displays of joy with, what I detected, a tinge of envy.
+Carl's wife Dee would observe such complete outflow of joy with, what I detected, a tinge of envy.
 I noticed that Steve's model date had been constantly studying Bee, surely taking mental notes.

 I remember Steve saying in a good natured way, "Now what?"
-That probably started our inquiries which changed our lives.
-We began to wonder, despite our successes, that there was something important which had eluded us.
-We concluded that we owed it to ourselves to examine what was missing.
+That started our inquiries which transformed our lives.
+We began to realize that something important had eluded us.
+We concluded that we owed it to ourselves to find what was missing.

 It was nearing game time, so we walked up the hill to the stadium.
 Steve and Carl both confided in me, "Wow Evan, you sure have a sweet lady."